 Spain - Day 6 : Heat

-Well rested we left the campsite.
-In the beginning the road only went downhill.
+We left the campsite well-rested.
+The road only went downhill in the beginning.
 The weather was nice as well.
 Soon we started the next climb.
-There were a couple of other cyclists as well eventhough it wasn't a very though mountain.
+There were a couple of other cyclists, even though it wasn't a very tough mountain.

 On top of the Puerto de Cruz Verde.